EIJ19 Call for Program Proposals

-The Radio Television Digital News Association, National Association of Hispanic Journalists and Society of Professional Journalists are accepting program proposals for their Excellence in Journalism 2017 conference.
-If you have an idea for a conference session and are interested in taking part in the conference, please submit your proposal after reviewing the below information and agreeing to the terms.
+RTDNA, SPJ and NAHJ are accepting program proposals for their Excellence in Journalism 2019 conference.
+If you have a program proposal or ideas for the conference, please submit your proposal after reviewing the below information and agreeing to the terms.

-SPJ/RTDNA/NAHJ will determine the time that programs are presented.
-Programs will be scheduled for September 7-9 in Anaheim after the selection process.
+SPJ, RTDNA and NAHJ will determine the exact time and day on which programs are presented.
+Programs will be scheduled for September 7-9 in San Antonio after the selection process is complete.

-Producers whose programs are accepted will have the opportunity to indicate what days/times work best.
-But generally producers should prepare programs that could be presented on any of the conferences three days.
+Producers whose programs are accepted will have an opportunity to indicate preferred days and times, however producers should prepare programs that could be presented on any of the conferences three days.

 Types of Programs Sought

-RTDNA/SPJ/NAHJ seek program proposals that are informative and educational.
-The primary focus of EIJ is to be an educational, skills-building, career-oriented conference with high-caliber training.
+EIJ seeks program proposals that are informative, inspiring, diverse, and educational.
+The primary focus of EIJ is to be an educational, skills-building, career-oriented conference with high-caliber training and promotion of best journalistic practices.
 EIJ planners seek sessions teaching in-depth skills with one or two trainers.
-If you are proposing a panel discussion, please explain in the proposal why this topic is both 1) necessary for discussion at EIJ and 2) needs to be done in a panel format rather than as one-person skills training session.
+If you are proposing a panel discussion, please explain in the proposal why this topic is both 1) necessary for discussion at EIJ and 2) needs to be done in a panel format rather than as a one-person skills training session.

 How Programs Are Reviewed